Skip to content

 • night sweats;

-• sleep disorders;
+• sleep disturbances;

-• of the treatment plan;
+• the treatment regimen;

 • and health history.